Behold.. a Christmas Crochet Stocking. Beautiful. Classic. Fast and fun to make. It might just be your next favorite holiday crochet make!

 This crochet stocking reminds me of my earliest memories of childhood Christmases.
 Only better.

-In the 1970s version of my childhood, our family stockings were mass produced red stockings with oh-so-cheap white fur cuffs.
+In the 1970s version of my childhood, our family stockings were mass-produced red stockings with oh-so-cheap white fur cuffs.
 Onto this cuff, my mother wrote our names with glue and then sprinkled glitter on top of that.
 If you squinted just right, they looked somewhat festive hung on our fireplace mantle.

-To be honest, our family has a bit of an identity crisis with the whole stocking tradition anyway.
+To be honest, our family has a bit of an identity crisis with the whole Christmas stocking tradition anyway.
 In our heritage, St. Nicholas comes on December 6th in the wee hours to fill shoes left outside our bedroom doors.
 However, as we all know, the stocking routine happens in the wee hours between the 24th and 25th.
-And really.. does the big man make an appearance twice in the same month?
+And really… does the big man make an appearance twice in the same month?
 Maybe?
 I’m not sure.

-In any case.. between the glitter craziness and the identity crisis, I suppose it’s no wonder I’ve spent most of my entire adult life quietly searching for THE Christmas stocking.
-I’ve made quite a few but I’m a bit smitten with this brand new crochet stocking.
+In any case, between the glitter craziness and the identity crisis, I suppose it’s no wonder I’ve spent most of my entire adult life quietly searching for THE Crochet Christmas stocking.
+After all, perhaps the two most iconic Christmas items are a Christmas Tree and a crocheted stocking, right?

 MORE HOLIDAY PATTERNS